Purchasing a building without land

 File the transfer tax return within 6 months from signing the deed of sale or other contract.
 If there are more than one buyers – if you and your spouse are co-owners, for example – each buyer must submit their own transfer tax return.

 - a photocopy of the signed deed of sale or other contract

-You do not have to apply to the National Land Survey of Finland for registration of title.
+You do not have to apply to the National Land Survey for registration of title.